gurukannappa/tictactoe/README.md

 1. Separate html, javascript and css files are used for client end.
 2. one node.js file is used for server side.
-3. index.html page is main page
+3. index.html page is main page.